benyakirten/benyakiredits/README.md

 >> * 'hierarchical' => true,
 >> * 'graphql_single_name' => 'project' (book/shortstory),
 >> * 'graphql_plural_name' => 'projects' (books/shortstories)
 > 4. To make the Advanced Custom Fields compliant with GraphQL, you have to enable Show in GraphQL in each field group.
+If you don't follow these steps, your custom post types and/or ACF won't show up.
+Yes, it's lame, but it's not my fault (entirely).
+* 1/15/2021: Added golang icon